Adventure WV Orientation Experiences

 - Odyssey: Yes, though slightly more rustic as Odyssey trips stay at a campground.

 - Wilderness: No, there will be no bathroom facilities during the 5-day, 4-night backpacking portion of your trip.
-Bathrooms and showers will be available only on your last night.
+Bathrooms and showers will be available only on your last two nights.
 But this does NOT mean we’ll totally abandon sanitation!
 Your leaders will teach you how to use the bathroom outside, how to clean your hands, how to brush your teeth, and other things you’ll need to how about how to stay (relatively) clean.
-We will carry plenty of hand sanitizer and biodegradable soap and will be regularly washing and cleaning our hands and cooking supplies.
-We require you bring a toothbrush and toothpaste and highly encourage caring for your oral hygiene while on the trip.
-You may smell a little funky, but we work hard to prevent the spread of germs while on the trail.

 - Explore: You will have access to bathroom facilities EXCEPT while on the backpacking portion of your trip.
 Read above about Wilderness trips to see how we’ll manage to stay relatively clean while backpacking.